atlasphp/Atlas.Orm/docs/records.md

 The `persist()` method will:

-- persist many-to-one and many-to-many relateds loaded on the native Record;
+- persist many-to-one relateds loaded on the native Record;
 - persist the native Record by ...
     - inserting the Row for the Record if it is new; or,
     - updating the Row for the Record if it has been modified; or,